Member | Established: 1997 | Member since 2000

 Current Status: Review & Improve

 ISA are included in the institute’s educational programming, which is reportedly updated to reflect developments in the international standard-setting.
-In 2019, IEKA launched a new model for education of auditors, linking educational programming delivered by higher education institutions (HEIs) and IEKA’s program.
-The same year IEKA brought its curriculum fully in line with the IES, including requirements related to auditing.
-The version of ISA that is being taught as of the time of the assessment, needs to be established, however.
+In 2019, IEKA launched a new model for education of auditors and brought its curriculum fully in line with the IES, including requirements related to auditing.

-IEKA also reports that it continuously supports its members with the implementation of the standards by issuing implementation guidance, developing training activities, and disseminating information on the developments in the international standard-setting area.
-The institute so far has not participated in the IAASB public consultation process.
+IEKA also reports that it continuously supports its members with the implementation of the standards by issuing implementation guidance, organizing continuing education training (e.g., recent trainings have included ISA 315 (revised), ISA 250, quality management), and disseminating information on the developments in the international standard-setting area.

-There appears to be a slight time lag between the issuance of new and revised ISA and their translation for application in Albania.
-IEKA, in cooperation with SCAAK, is encouraged to consider establishing a process that provides for a timely translation of the most recent IAASB pronouncements.
-The institute also needs to ensure that the latest IAASB pronouncements have been incorporated into its educational programming.
-It could also consider realizing its plans to participate in the international standard-setting process through providing comments to the IAASB exposure drafts and other public consultations.
+There continues to be a time lag between the issuance of new and revised ISA and their translation for application in Albania.
+IEKA, in cooperation with SCAAK, is encouraged to consider strengthening its process that provides for a timely translation of the most recent IAASB pronouncements.

 Current Status: Review & Improve

-IEKA reports that it has incorporated the 2018 IESBA Code into its initial and continuing professional development programs.
-In 2019, IEKA launched a new model for education of auditors, linking educational programming delivered by higher education institutions (HEIs) and IEKA’s program.
-A separate module on professional and business ethics covering the fundamental concepts and requirements of the IESBA Code has been introduced.
+IEKA reports that it has incorporated the Code into its initial and continuing professional development programs.
+In 2019, IEKA launched a new model for education of auditors, and separate module on professional and business ethics covering the fundamental concepts and requirements of the IESBA Code was introduced.

 Current Status: Review & Improve

-With the establishment of the Public Oversight Board (POB), the disciplinary function for auditors, including IEKA’s members, has been assigned to the POB.
+The enforcement function for auditors, including IEKA’s members, has been assigned to the Public Oversight Board (POB).

-Prior to 2016, IEKA was responsible for the regulation of auditors, including investigation and discipline, and established in 2011 a system that, after several years of review and improvements, was reported to be fully in line with the requirements of SMO 6.
-Following the transfer of the legal responsibility, IEKA reports that it continues to operate its I&D system for its members.
-The Investigation and Discipline Committee of IEKA will investigate its members and forward the cases to the POB, which imposes sanctions involving removal or practicing rights for any regulatory breaches by IEKA’s members.
+Previously, IEKA was responsible for I&D of auditors and has established a system that was reported to be fully in line with the requirements of SMO 6.
+Following the transfer of the overall legal responsibility, IEKA reports that it continues to operate an Investigation Committee.
+This committee investigates its members and forwards the cases to the POB, which imposes sanctions involving removal or practicing rights for any regulatory breaches by IEKA’s members.

-In its 2020 SMO Action Plan, IEKA indicated that it disseminates information on the outcomes of the disciplinary actions and publishes relevant information on I&D procedures applicable to IEKA members on its website and magazine.
+IEKA indicates that it disseminates information on the outcomes of the disciplinary actions and publishes relevant information on I&D procedures applicable to IEKA members on its website and magazine.
 It also posts information on how to raise complaints.

 Current Status: Review & Improve

-As IEKA has no direct responsibility for the adoption of accounting standards, it focuses on assisting the National Accounting Council (NAC)—the entity responsible for the setting accounting standards—in the process of adoption of national standards as well as translation and implementation of IFRS, which have been adopted for application in Albania for public interest companies, through its representation on the council.
+As IEKA has no direct responsibility for the adoption of accounting standards, it focuses on assisting the National Accounting Council (NAC)—the entity responsible for the setting accounting standards—in the process of adoption of national standards as well as translation and implementation of IFRS, which have been adopted for application in Albania for public interest companies.

 In 2009, IEKA issued a convergence statement whereas it declared its intent to promote the adoption of IFRS without modification and to support the NAC in its standard-setting activities.
 In an ongoing manner, IEKA disseminates information on the international developments in the area, provides comments on the IASB Exposure Drafts, assists the NAC in drafting national accounting standards and circulating NAC’s Exposure Drafts, and contributes to the translation of IFRS, when needed.